 Life is definitely more interesting these days!
 I carry little in terms of physical possessions, particularly compared to my former life.
 Cancer and CancerRoadTrip has caused much of my prior, well-defined existence to fall away.
 I defy the usual social conventions, traveling without a home, without an address, without a “normal” job.
 With less, I have found more.

 With a few months of road time under my belt, I’ve edited and re-edited my travel packing list.
 I’ve discarded numerous things that weren’t working or were too cumbersome.
+I’m on a quest for the best luggage for travel–all types of travel.

 Keeping in mind that I need to carry clothes for all four seasons (I am, after all, “homeless”), my car carries some additional items.
 But I’m getting ever more ruthless about carrying anything superfluous, and I am leaning out my possessions even further.
 I’ve re-organized some things; thrown other items out; and am leaving others behind.